Lesterpaintstheworld/aider/website/docs/llms/ollama.md

 # Ollama

-aider_nova can connect to local Ollama models.
+aider can connect to local Ollama models.

 ```
 # Pull the model